-Two of my favourite men in the world got poked and prodded by doctors this week, so I think it’s a good time to remind everyone of the health and healing benefits of quality naps, deep sleep and general lazing about.
+I found some great sleep tips from the Better Sleep Council!
+Since two of my favourite men in the world got poked and prodded by doctors this week, so I think it’s a good time to remind everyone of the health and healing benefits of quality naps, deep sleep and general lazing.

 “Part of sleep’s effect lies in hormones.
 During deep sleep, the production of growth hormone is at its peak.”says William Collinge, M.P.H., Ph.D. in the CNN Article Sleep’s Healing Properties.
 He adds “Melatonin, often called the sleep hormone, is also produced during sleep.
 This hormone inhibits tumors from growing, prevents viral infections, stimulates your immune system, increases antibodies in your saliva, has antioxidant properties and enhances the quality of sleep.”